Radio-frequency identification: Commerce

 Sewn-in RFID label in garment manufactured by the French sports supplier Decathlon.
 Front, back, and transparency scan.

 RFID provides a way for organizations to identify and manage stock, tools and equipment (asset tracking), etc. without manual data entry.
+In the audiovisual rental industry, for example, companies have deployed RAIN RFID to track hundreds of thousands of items across multiple facilities, replacing barcode-based systems and reducing inventory time by over 95%.
 Manufactured products such as automobiles or garments can be tracked through the factory and through shipping to the customer.
 Automatic identification with RFID can be used for inventory systems.
 Many organisations require that their vendors place RFID tags on all shipments to improve supply chain management.
 Warehouse Management System incorporate this technology to speed up the receiving and delivery of the products and reduce the cost of labor needed in their warehouses.

 Retail

 RFID is used for item-level tagging in retail stores.
 This can enable more accurate and lower-labor-cost supply chain and store inventory tracking, as is done at Lululemon, though physically locating items in stores requires more expensive technology.
 RFID tags can be used at checkout; for example, at some stores of the French retailer Decathlon, customers perform self-checkout by either using a smartphone or putting items into a bin near the register that scans the tags without having to orient each one toward the scanner.
 Some stores use RFID-tagged items to trigger systems that provide customers with more information or suggestions, such as fitting rooms at Chanel and the "Color Bar" at Kendra Scott stores.

 Item tagging can also provide protection against theft by customers and employees by using electronic article surveillance (EAS).
 Tags of different types can be physically removed with a special tool or deactivated electronically when payment is made.
-On leaving the shop, customers have to pass near an RFID detector; if they have items with active RFID tags, an alarm sounds, both indicating an unpaid-for item, and identifying what it is.
+On leaving the shop, customers have to pass near an RFID detector; if they have items with active RFID tags, an alarm sounds, indicating an unpaid-for item.

 Casinos can use RFID to authenticate poker chips, and can selectively invalidate any chips known to be stolen.